Expert answers to all your business insurance questions.

 First, you’ll need to call the Occupational Safety and Health Administration (OSHA) at 1-800-321-OSHA to report the death.
 This needs to happen within 8 hours of the accident.

-Then, call your insurance carrier.
+Then, call your online business insurance carrier.
 They’ll be able to provide you with next steps.

 Have more questions?
 Your insurance company has done all of this before.